forestryio/forestry.io/hugo/content/blog/forestry-git-backed-content-management-for-gatsby.md

 Forestry lives in the cloud and is accessible everywhere.
 No need to start-up your computer or pull the repository to deploy an update to your Gatsby site.
 This can be handled easily from your mobile phone or any other computer.
 Simply login, make a change and hit save, Forestry uses your [Build Commands](http://Build Commands) to deploy the compiled site to a variety of possible [Hosts](http://Hosts) or simply back to a repository, if you like to handle deployment yourself.

 This Gatsby tutorial shows you [step-by-step](http://Link to Gatsby Docs) on how to set up a Gatsby site with Forestry.
+To hit the ground running or just try it out, we've pre-configured a [Forestry+Gatsby starter](https:// Gatsby Starter) for you that can be imported within seconds.